 First, there are reasons associated with the pre-existing political and labor landscape.
-When the so-called Great Recession of 2008 hit, the organization, mobilization and militancy of labor and the Left were at historically low levels.
+When the so-called Great Recession of 2008 hit, the organization, mobilization, and militancy of labor and the Left were at historically low levels.
 In the decade since, while still weak by historical standards, millions of Americans have experienced a political awakening.
-That awakening, first driven by movements such as Black Lives Matter and Occupy Wall Street, has been fueled in recent years by the 2016 primary campaign of Bernie Sanders, the election of Donald Trump, the new wave of militancy among certain sectors of workers, including a wave of major successful teachers’ strikes, and the emergence of a new wave of democratic socialist candidates like Ocasio Cortez.
+That awakening, first driven by movements such as Black Lives Matter and Occupy Wall Street, has been fueled in recent years by the 2016 primary campaign of Bernie Sanders, the election of Donald Trump, the new wave of militancy among certain sectors of workers, including a wave of major successful teachers’ strikes, and the emergence of a new wave of democratic socialist candidates like Alexandria Ocasio-Cortez.
 And during the Coronavirus crisis itself, worker responses are already evident, with production and warehouse workers stopping work, teachers organizing to shut down the New York City schools when elected officials failed to do so, and healthcare workers demanding safe working and healing conditions in hospitals.
 (The disappointing news that Sanders has suspended his 2020 primary campaign must be seen in that broader context.)

 Second are reasons associated with the nature of the pandemic itself and how it is likely to play out in that pre-existing landscape.
 Marxists understand that political consciousness is fundamentally shaped by material conditions.
-The pandemic, as a medical, economic and political issue, is a material condition that is dramatically affecting the lives, health and livelihoods of hundreds of millions of Americans.
-Tragically, pre-existing health disparities make the pandemic far more dangerous to African Americans and other people of color, who are falling sick and dying at disproportionate rates, and the impact of the economic downturn is also likely to fall disproportionately on workers of color.
+The pandemic, as a medical, economic, and political issue, is a material condition that is dramatically affecting the lives, health, and livelihoods of hundreds of millions of Americans.
+Tragically, pre-existing health disparities make the pandemic far more dangerous to African Americans and other people of color who are falling sick and dying at disproportionate rates, and the impact of the economic downturn is also likely to fall disproportionately on workers of color.
 Yet every American will be hit, both by the pandemic itself and by the associated economic fallout.
 It is quite possible that, within weeks, millions who survive will be mourning the death of a loved one or healing from the trauma of a horrific illness.
-And everyone will be powerfully rocked by the economic consequences, whether through loss of employment (including, for millions, loss of employer-provided healthcare) or steep reduction in pay, through exposure to unsafe working conditions, or (for retirees and others lucky enough to have retirement accounts or own homes) through loss of asset value in the stock and real estate markets.
+And everyone will be powerfully rocked by the economic consequences, whether through loss of employment (including, for millions, loss of employer-provided healthcare), steep reduction in pay through exposure to unsafe working conditions, or (for retirees and others lucky enough to have retirement accounts or own homes) through loss of asset value in the stock and real estate markets.
 The loss of income could lead to other tragedies, including mass evictions and foreclosures.

 As these health and economic conditions seize the material lives of Americans, the political ideas of millions may rapidly evolve.
-For many, that will mean disillusionment with political and economic elites they previously trusted, and a new openness to democratic socialist ideas and demands.
-It will also mean an uptick in worker capacity and sophistication for shop floor organizing.
-Among other things, as workers organically wake up to the fact that their bosses value their profits over the lives of their workers, worker demands are consolidating in a way reminiscent of the class-wide demand for an 8-hour working day in the 1880s: essential workers are demanding safe working conditions and hazard pay, while most others need to be sent home to shelter in place with full pay and benefits.
+For many, that will mean disillusionment with political and economic elites they previously trusted and a new openness to democratic socialist ideas and demands.
+It will also mean an uptick in worker capacity and sophistication for shop-floor organizing.
+Among other things, as workers organically wake up to the fact that their bosses value their profits over the lives of their workers, worker demands are consolidating in a way reminiscent of the class-wide demand for an eight-hour working day in the 1880s: essential workers are demanding safe working conditions and hazard pay, while most others need to be sent home to shelter in place with full pay and benefits.

 A final reason to advance our struggle with some degree of confidence is that the immediate pandemic response is already trending in the direction of normalizing demands for government action that puts the rights of the working class ahead of profits and even property rights.